Fort Pierce Workers’ Compensation Lawyer

 - Your injury was not work related.

-A workers compensation lawyer in Fort Pierce, FL from the Law Offices of Franks, Koenig & Neuwelt may be able to help you if you are declared ineligible for workers’ compensation.
+Note that our firm may be able to help you even if you are declared ineligible for workers’ compensation benefits.
 You may have options for seeking compensation, depending on the circumstances of your injury accident.

 How is my compensation determined for workers’ compensation?

 There are a number of factors that are considered in determining the amount of compensation an employee should receive for their injury.
 Whether a person is temporarily or permanently disabled will greatly determine the level of compensation to which they are entitled.
 Those with permanent disabilities will often receive about 60% of their regular wages.
 If you are permanently injured and unable to use a particular area of your body, you could receive a payout for this loss.
 In addition to medical expenses, workers’ compensation may also provide you with job retraining if you are unable to return to your previous position.